 Doug works closely with The Rhythm Studio foundation, the charitable side of the Rhythm Studio that provides musical education for underprivileged young people.
 Since its inception he has provided music workshops in several local schools, taught scholarship students and sat on the panel of assessors for scholarship applicants.

-Doug likes skate art, vegetarian food and pro-wrestling but dislikes hipsters, cold weather and writing about himself in the third person.
+Doug likes illustration, vegetarian food and cats but dislikes hipsters, cold weather and writing about himself in the third person.